A FEATHER FAIRYTALE

 My coping mechanism at the time was to scroll property listings on certain sites.
 Through a series of unusual events, a property was suggested (thanks algorithm) even though it was not in my search criteria.
 I asked Jeff to keep an open mind and our journey began.

-After three months of paperwork, high lows, and a few tears, we signed on the property on July 30th, 2020.
+After some serious highs and lows, we signed on the property on July 30th, 2020.
+The business of getting land is not the end story to creating a farm.
 It would take several months more to sell everything back in Atlanta.
 Still, a few more months to get supplies for the greenhouse.
-Due to supply chain issues, continued lockdowns, and Jeff building everything by hand, we were at the mercy of time.
+Due to supply chain issues, continued lockdowns, and Jeff building everything by hand: we were at the mercy of time.

 The greenhouse got her name, and our growing story really begins.

 Why are we named Blackbird?
-Our mascot is a Raven – after Charity and Kelyn.
-We have black-feathered birds (Marans, Ayam Cemani) and we really couldn’t find another farm name that suited our family better.
+Our mascot is a Raven – after Charity and Kelyn (RAVN).
+We have black-feathered birds (Marans, Ayam Cemani) and we really couldn’t find another farm name that suited our family better or was a credit to those little chickens that started everything back in 2014.